dogmax/ShardCap/readme.md

 WoW 1.12.1 - Automatically deletes soul shards above a certain amount (default 5)

 ## Install
-Unzip, move the "DelShards" folder into the addons folder.
+Unzip, move the "ShardCap" folder into the addons folder.

 ## Settings:
 Change the Soul Shard cap in the first line in "ShardCap.lua".